Uceeyjudy/Uceeyjudy/README.md

 - 👀 I’m interested in full stack web development
 - 🌱 I’m currently learning front end web development on freecodecamp
 - 💞️ I’m looking to collaborate on front and back end web development
-- 📫 You can reach me likedIn and facebook.
+- 📫 You can reach me likedIn and twitter.
+- uceeyjudy.github.io

 <!---
 Uceeyjudy/Uceeyjudy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.